Another cop dies of C-19 - Front Page - observerbd.com

 |

-Another policeman died of Covid-19 at Rajarbagh Central Hospital in the capital on Thursday night.
+Another policeman died at Rajarbagh Central Police Hospital (CPH) in the capital on Saturday night after contracting coronavirus.

-Constable Md Touhidul Islam, stationed at Airport Zone of Uttara Traffic Division of Dhaka Metropolitan Police (DMP), breathed his last at around 12:00am while
+The deceased was identified as Mohammad Atiar Rahman of Madhukhali village in Faridpur district.
+He was posted at Manikganj District Police Control Room as a

-undergoing treatment at the Hospital, said Assistant Inspector General of Police (AIG) at Police Headquarters (Media) Md Sohel Rana said.
+constable.
+The police constable breathed his last around 10:00pm, said Assistant Inspector General of Police (AIG) at police headquarters (Media) Md Sohel Rana.

-Touhidul, hailed from Bujroker Sonoshpur village under Mithapukur Police Station of Rangpur district, left behind his wife, a son and a daughter.
+The body of the deceased was sent to his village home for burial.

-His body was sent to his village home and buried at the family graveyard following health guidelines where senior district police officials were present, the police official said.
+With the death of constable Atiar, at least 39 members of Bangladesh police died of Covid-19 while discharging duties.
+He left behind wife, two daughters and a host of relatives.